What Estate Grown Wine and Small-Lot Winemaking Actually Mean

 We produce a maximum of approximately 2,500 cases per year across our entire portfolio, and each vintage varies.
 (Little Vineyards About Us) Some lots are intentionally smaller by design.
 Our “Spice Rack” block grows Cabernet Franc, Petite Sirah, and Petit Verdot in quantities that will never yield thousands of cases.
 Those blocks exist because the land and the winemaking vision called for them, not because a production target did.

 For reference, larger Sonoma Valley producers like Benziger Family Winery operate at a scale where their biodynamic estate practices represent a deliberate choice made against significant commercial volume pressure.
-At Little Vineyards, small-lot production is the natural result of working with 17.5 planted acres and choosing not to grow beyond what the estate can honestly support.
+As a small production winery in California’s Sonoma Valley, Little Vineyards keeps output intentionally limited, the natural result of working with 17.5 planted acres and choosing not to grow beyond what the estate can honestly support.

 Estate-grown wine and small-lot winemaking only create meaningful value when the land itself is worth growing on.
 In the Valley of the Moon, the case makes itself.